 And then I had a lightbulb moment and thought that although Red Ones are indeed highly desirable, there were probably a lot of people who didn't want to be like everyone else, so offering other products and services (ie not just red ones) might be a smart move.
 I also thought there was a good chance that a totally off-the-wall name might not already be taken.
 And I was right!

 So there you have it.
 That's my story and I'm sticking to it - at least until I can come up with something better.

 Well, let's see ....there's the owner, the manager, the graphic designer and that girl down in marketing, plus the product development team, the assembly and packaging staff, the web store manager, and the tea lady (who quite frankly doesn't do a very good job at all).
 All together that comes to a grand total of ... one ... (ie just me).

-Yes I do.
-The Swarovski elements I use are purchased from registered suppliers in the United States and also here in New Zealand.
+The Swarovski elements I use are purchased from registered Swarovski suppliers in the United States and also here in New Zealand.

-Authentication details are not currently available for my jewellery.
-I wrote to Swarovski and asked to join their branding program but they said, "...your business is a little too small at the moment ...".
+Authentication details are (sadly) not available for my jewellery.
+I wrote to Swarovski and asked to join their branding program but they said, "...your business is a little too small ...".

-I buy my crystals directly from registered wholesale suppliers, then design, assemble and package my jewellery myself.
-My expenses are relatively minimal so there aren't those extra costs being passed on to my customers.
+I buy my Swarovski crystals and beads directly from registered wholesale suppliers, then design, assemble and package my jewellery myself.

 When: As a rule, I will give the courier your parcel on the next working day after you place your order.
 For example, if you place an order on Monday, I'll give it to the courier on Tuesday.